 Role as educators: Community Pharmacies are really approachable and can lead on vaccination advocacy and promotion drives, facilitate clarification on possible doubts and apprehensions of taking vaccines by communicating the risks and benefits of vaccination and educating public at large about immunization.
-Pharmacists can easily identify patients at higher necessary advice and actively participate in reminder / recall systems to ensure vaccination schedule are achieved.
+Pharmacists can easily identify patients at higher risk and specific target group for vaccination, provide necessary advice and actively participate in reminder / recall systems to ensure vaccination schedule are achieved.
 Pharmacists can as well play an important role in vaccine storage and distribution3.
 It is unfortunate that in India services of Pharmacists are not utilised for Immunization and allied healthcare requirements.
 The primary reason for this is lack of specific training and skills in areas like immunization and lack of government policies in this regard.

-Explicit legal requirements, guideline and robust procedures to facilitate utilization of pharmacists as immunizers should be set by the government on top
+Explicit legal requirements, guideline and robust procedures to facilitate utilization of pharmacists as immunizers should be set by the government on top priority.